Tarator Sauce

 Storage

 Keep unused tarator sauce in in a sealed glass jar.
-It will thicken up in the fridge.
-In that case, add extra water to thin it out.
+If it thickens up too much in the fridge, add extra water to thin it out.

 Optional add-ins